Skip to content

 Simply add a cup of white vinegar or half a cup of baking soda to your wash along with your regular detergent.

-These natural deodorisers will work with the detergent to deep clean your clothes, eliminating any bacteria or residues that could cause damp smells.
+These natural deodorisers will work with the laundry detergent itself to deep clean your clothes, eliminating any bacteria or residues that could cause damp smells.

 Don't Overload the Washing Machine